Midge / EmergersTak's Baetis Emerger

 Overview

-A subtle and deadly emerger designed by Takuya Ishinabe, it features a slim, dubbed body, sparse trailing shuck, and CDC wing.
+A subtle and effective emerger designed by Takuya Ishinabe, it features a slim, dubbed body, sparse trailing shuck, and CDC wing.
 It rides low in the surface film and is a go-to pattern during Baetis hatches.
 Its minimalist profile works especially well in pressured water.

 Materials